icehaku/git-hooks/README.md

 rake db:create RAILS_ENV=test #test suite
 rspec #test suite
 ```
+* Create the github webbook;

+* Set the webhook secret;

+* Set the enviroment parameters, based on the .env or change if you want;

 # Hosted Project on Heroku

 You can try the hosted project doing stuff(open, edit, etcs) with issues on this repo.